PerziThomas/DA_Perzi_Ambrosch/source/4_Testing.md

 components in normal application use.
 This was achieved using the **Moq** library, which is used to mock objects in C# for unit tests. \

-Mock testing is about only testing one thing in isolation, forcing all other dependecies of this component to work in a set way.
+Mock testing is about only testing one thing in isolation, forcing all other dependencies of this component to work in a set way.
 This is achieved due to most components of the application making use of dependency injection, which allows for easy mocking. [@moqTutorial] \